interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 And then run the generated script:
 `bash update_smartcanvas.sh`

-## Build latest frontend and push the results to repository

-TODO build frontend in the script

-Backend serves the built frontend to connecting clients.

-The build instructions can be found from [README](../../../README.md#frontend-in-the-terminal).

 ## Execute deployment script

 SmartCanvas repository contains a deployment script that can be used for